 - Most bars (with the exception of Western-style pubs) have a tab system.
 The bill is paid when you leave.

-- There is a ¥2,000 'departure tax' (though not actually a tax) when departing from Narita Airport.
+- There is to be a new ¥1,000 'departure tax' (to be introduced in 2019) when departing Japan.
 This is sometimes but not always included in the price of tickets bought in Japan.